 - I find it easier to pre-dice the carrots and potatoes before boiling them but you can boil them first and cut them up after if that’s what you prefer.

-- Chill the potatoes and carrots in the refrigerator before assembling the salad to prevent the mayo from becoming runny.
-The salad can be chilled or served right away.
+- Chill the potatoes and carrots in the refrigerator before mixing the salad to keep the mayo from melting.
+Potato salad is best served cold.

-Ensalada Rusa is a great side dish to serve during the holidays and at large gatherings.
-It’s best served with:
+Ensalada Rusa is a great side dish to serve during the holidays and at gatherings.
+Here are some other dishes you can serve it with:

 Store leftovers in an airtight container in the fridge for up to 3 days.
 It’s important not to let potato salad sit at room temperature for an extended period of time.